azdavis/millet/readme.md

 ## Testing

-To make a new test, run `bin/mk-test tests/<name>` from the top level of the repo.

 A test is a directory directly inside the directory `tests`.

 If the test contains a file `run.sh`, then when that file is run with